Acosix/alfresco-audit/README.md

 ## Compatbility

-This addon has been built to be compatible with Alfresco Community and Enterprise Edition 5.1, though it technically is compatible with 5.0 as well as long as Java 8 is used to run Alfresco.
+This module is built to be compatible with Alfresco 5.0 and above.
+It may be used on either Community or Enterprise Edition.

 ## Features